botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 2. Images on app is loaded using ```filename``` parameter, and is defending against traversal attacks by stripping path traversal.
 Exploit using ```....//....//....//....//etc/passwd``` payloads.
 3. Using URL-encoded ```..%252f..%252f..%252fetc/passwd``` payload can bypass application security controls.
 4. Leading the begining of the called filename with the original path and then appending ```/var/www/images/../../../etc/passwd``` payload at end bypasses the protection.
-5. Using a **null** byte charater at end plus an image extension to fool app controls that an image is requested, this ```../../../etc/passwd%00.png``` payload succeed.
+5. Using a **null** byte character at end plus an image extension to fool APP controls that an image is requested, this ```../../../etc/passwd%00.png``` payload succeed.

 >Corresponding Directory traversal labs.

 1. [PortSwigger Lab: File path traversal, traversal sequences blocked with absolute path bypass](https://portswigger.net/web-security/file-path-traversal/lab-absolute-path-bypass)
 2. [PortSwigger Lab: File path traversal, traversal sequences stripped non-recursively](https://portswigger.net/web-security/file-path-traversal/lab-sequences-stripped-non-recursively)